dotnet/corefxlab/docs/specs/alcproxies.md

 * Multiple uses of `Reflection.Invoke` possibly being called

 #### Special Language Features
-Language features such as `in`, `ref`, and `out` should be investigated further, but we probably don't want them since the design is based around keeping everything call-by-value.
+Language features such as `in`, `ref`, and `out` should be investigated further, but we probably won't be able to implement them in this design since everything will be kept call-by-value, and they're also a bit out of scope for this project.

-Other language features should also be investigated for the future.
+That said, these and other language features should be investigated for the future to be implemented.

 ## Open Questions
 * The current prototype for proof-of-concept has the `ServerObject` using `Reflection.Invoke()` to call the TargetObject methods, is there a more performant solution to running the methods of TargetObject?